We use cookies on our site to analyze traffic, enhance your experience, and provide you with tailored content.

 • Annual Enrollment Period or "Enrollment Period" means the period before each policy anniversary so designated by the Sponsor and Lincoln during which you may enroll for coverage under this policy.

-• Declining enrollment means a decrease in the School District’s total enrollment or enrollment in a particular program or curriculum offering which in the sole judgement of the board of education may adversely affect the School District’s current or future allocation of funds and/or the necessity of maintaining certain current class sections or curriculum offerings.
+• Declining enrollment means any significant decrease in the school district’s enrollment which may affect the school district’s allocation of funds in future years and/or the necessity of maintaining certain class sections or offerings.

 • Privacy Policy means the terms which set out how we will deal with confidential and personal information received from you via the Website;